puntogris/puntogris-blog/src/pages/posts/post-1.md

 date: '2022-07-01'
 description: 'This is the first post of my new Astro blog.
 This is the first post of my new Astro blog.
 This is the first post of my new Astro blog. '
 author: 'Astro Learner'
-tags: ["astro", "blogging", "learning in public"]
+tags: ["blogging", "learning in public"]
 layout: ../../layouts/PostLayout.astro
 ---